 NIRSpec MOS Wavelength Ranges and Gaps

-Observations with the NIRSpec Micro-Shutter Assembly (MSA) can be affected by wavelength cutoffs due to the physical edges of the two detectors and the separation between them.
+Observations with the NIRSpec micro-shutter assembly (MSA) can be affected by wavelength cutoffs due to the physical edges of the 2 detectors and the separation between them.
 How these cutoffs and gaps map to wavelengths depends on the shutter position and the disperser that was chosen for the observation.
 The full operating range for this instrument mode is from 0.6 to 5.3 µm.
 The nominal wavelength ranges for each disperser are given in NIRSpec Dispersers and Filters.
-Dithering during observation can help to recover missing wavelengths.
+Dithering during an observation can help to recover missing wavelengths.

 Visualizing wavelength cutoffs for observation plans

 The JWST Exposure Time Calculator (ETC) can be used to show sample spectra (including cutoffs and wavelength gaps) from representative shutters across the MSA for each disperser-filter combination.
 For example, Figure 2 shows the ETC-produced spectra of one target in G235H/F170LP at 3 different MSA positions on quadrant 3.
 The spectra are overplotted on one another.
 Note the shift in the gap depending on shutter position.